Notification Flood Control

 Notification flood control is a company-level setting that applies only to individual workflows or inbound integrations which have it enabled.
-The default configuration settings for this feature limit notifications to one message every three hundred seconds (or one message every five minutes) to mobile app, SMS, and voice device types.
+The default configuration settings for this feature limit notifications to one message every three hundred seconds (or one message every five minutes) to mobile app, chat app, SMS, and voice device types.

 For example, imagine that an incident occurs that triggers a flow or integration in xMatters.
 You receive a notification on the mobile app, but before you can address the problem, the incident causes something of a chain reaction in your system, setting off multiple incidents that all trigger the same flow.
 Luckily, you already enabled notification flood control for that workflow to limit notifications to mobile app and SMS devices to no more than two messages every ten minutes.

 So, while it takes you half-an-hour to resolve the original incident and get your system back to normal, you only receive a couple of messages every ten minutes on your mobile app - allowing you to keep an eye on the overall progress of the incident while still being able to deal with the problem at hand.
 You can check your email later to see all of the messages that xMatters sent in response to the incidents, but you don't have to deal with them in the heat of the moment.

 This section describes how to configure company-level notification flood control settings which are applied to individual workflows (or to individual inbound integrations within a workflow).
 For instructions on how to enable notification flood control for your workflow or integrations, see Enable notification flood control.